Dealing with Complicated Grief

 It doesn’t take high emotional intelligence to understand the pain that the loss of a loved one can bring.

 Death is irreversible and also confronts us with the abyss of transcendental questions that we may not understand or do not want to assume.

-Grief can include a mixture of reactions where the emotional pain of the loss coexists, the feeling of bewilderment or human helplessness in the face of the unknown or the feeling of injustice if it seems to us that it did not have to happen yet.
-There may be disbelief, emotional dullness, anger, despair, shock, guilt, anxiety, fear, or sometimes even feelings of relief.
+Grief can include a mixture of reactions where the emotional pain of the loss coexists, the feeling of bewilderment or human helplessness in the face of the unknown, or the feeling of injustice if it seems to us that it did not have to happen yet.
+There may be disbelief, emotional dullness, anger, despair, shock, guilt, anxiety, fear, or even feelings of relief.
 Some losses can be devastating and turn a person’s life totally “upside down.”
-It can be accompanied by depression-like symptoms, including, for example, sadness, trouble sleeping, changes in appetite, difficulty concentrating, memory loss, tiredness, etc. These reactions are normal when we lose someone with whom we were affectively linked and they fulfill an adaptive function, helping us to assimilate the new situation.
+It can be accompanied by depression-like symptoms, including, for example, sadness, trouble sleeping, changes in appetite, difficulty concentrating, memory loss, tiredness, etc. These reactions are normal when we lose someone with whom we were affectively linked, and they fulfill an adaptive function, helping us assimilate the new situation.

 If you feel that you are not making progress, seek professional help.
 A psychologist can help you work out your grief in a healthier way.